GiovanniSalmeri/yellow-chartjs/README.md

 ## How to show a chart

-This extension uses the graphic engine [Chartjs](https://www.chartjs.org/).
-Insert the data for the chart in JSON, inside a codeblock with the class `chartjs`.
+Chartjs is a graphic engine [Chartjs](https://www.chartjs.org/).
+To use this extension insert the data for the chart in JSON, inside a codeblock with the class `chartjs`.

 Add to the `options` a setting `"canvasDimensions": [width, height]` and set `"responsive": false` if you want to assign a fixed dimension to the chart.